standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 much worse of him.
 But perhaps he forgot all that.
 Criminals do forget something.”

-{100}“It was a shame!” said Theresa.
+“It was a shame!” said Theresa.
 “So you think that Richard remembered his book, and wrote it again?
 And then again, after your brother had—had taken it?”